-The Department of Operations includes facilities and sustainability, facility rentals, food services, transportation and warehouse.
+The Department of Operations includes facilities and sustainability, facility rentals, food services, health services, transportation and warehouse.

 Facilities and Sustainability (360-676-6548)